What Walkie-talkies Do the Police Use

 In the interest of public safety and security, the police have been the first to use walkie-talkies in the conduct of their jobs, especially for patrolling and emergency purposes.

 Ten years later, the Bayonne police department in New Jersey successfully operated a two-way system between a central fixed station and radio transceivers installed in police cars.
-This allowed the police to respond directly and quickly to emergency situations.
+This allowed the police to respond directly and quickly to emergencies.

 The transceivers or walkie-talkies used in police headquarters are usually the stationary base type similar to the ones installed in patrol cars, although smaller.
-Individual police officers on the other hand, use the portable hand-held types.
+Individual police officers, on the other hand, use portable hand-held types.

 The evolution of police walkie-talkies

 However, police walkie-talkies have since evolved.
 Now, every walkie-talkie is not just connected to the headquarters but is also interlinked to one another.
 As their main communications device, the unit is always on.
 So if a patrol car or an individual police officer is not using it, it automatically becomes a receiver to receive information feeds from the headquarters or other units.

 As radio equipment, including modern-day walkie-talkies, became more powerful, compact and easier to use, communications have likewise improved by leaps and bounds between the headquarters and the police field units.

 In some ultra-modern countries today, however, police walkie-talkies are now being phased out in favor of smart transceivers with GPS capability.
 These communications devices already function like a smartphone or a tablet.